-The house at Keizersgracht 401 was originally commissioned by a wealthy French merchant called Isaac Focquier – if you look closely at the facade you will see a stone plaque with a depiction of Marseille harbour.
+The house at Keizersgracht 401 was commissioned by a wealthy French merchant called Isaac Focquier and was built in 1665.
+If you look closely at the facade above the windows you will see a stone plaque with a depiction of Marseille harbour.
+In 1676 Focquier was declared bankrupt and had to sell the property.

 In the 1990s the house was purchased by the De Pont Museum (Tilburg) and restored – it opened to the public in 1999 as the ‘Huis Marseille’ photography museum.

-Recently the museum has doubled in size by expanding into the adjacent house at Keizersgracht 399 via connecting doorways.
+In 2013 the museum effectively doubled in size by acquisition of the adjacent house at Keizersgracht 399.

-Huis Marseille holds 4 diverse photographic exhibitions per year (changing every 3 months) covering a variety of photo genres.
-The standard of the photography chosen for exhibitions is excellent.
-Various workshops and guided tours are held in conjunction with exhibitions.
+Huis Marseille holds around 4 diverse photographic exhibitions per year (changing every 3 months or so) covering a variety of photo genres.
+The museum is principally focused on ‘photography as an artistic medium’ and often features more avant-garde artists portraying relevant social themes.

-This museum is recommended if you are interested in photography or just want to have a look inside a grand canal house.
+This museum is recommended if you are interested in photography or just want to have a look inside a grand canal house and garden.
 Close by on Keizersgracht is the FOAM Photography Museum.

 Huis Marseille Museum Essential Info